 4. Therapeutic peptides for the treatment of Crohn’s disease

-(The plasmids for bacterial, yeast and mammalian expression are available through Addgene and KeraFast.
-For purified proteins, please send an email to discuss.)
+(The plasmids for bacterial, yeast and mammalian expression are available through Addgene and KeraFast.)

 Streptavidin monomer lacks critical intersubunit interactions that are important for stability and affinity.
 Engineering a useful monomer thus requires introducing mutations that can increase the stability of the molecule and stabilize the interaction with biotin.
 The engineered monomer can be used as a fusion protein to allow interaction with biotinylated ligands.

 The protein (mSA) was further engineered to slow the dissociation of bound biotin, as shown below.
 Mutants with slower dissociation (koff) are likely to produce more consistent labeling over time.

 Novel protein binders are straightforward to engineer by directed evolution.
 These molecules are then used to elucidate biological mechanism or to induce therapeutic effects by interfering with the endogenous function of the target protein.
 However, ensuring that the engineered binders interact with the target protein at a specific surface patch is not simple.
 Epitope specific binders are more likely to disrupt the activity of the target molecule.
 For example, an antibody that binds the influenza hemagglutinin at the conserved receptor binding site is potential broadly neutralizing and active against multiple subtypes of the flu virus.
 We have developed a high throughput screening protocol based on a combination of positive and negative selections using wild type and mutant target proteins that predictably leads to the engineering of epitope specific binders.
 The technique should be applicable against any target molecule for which a suitable mutant can be designed.